Keto Collective logo

 All articles

-THE TRUTH ABOUT SUGARUpdated a year ago
+THE TRUTH ABOUT SUGARUpdated a month ago

 Many of us know that eating too much sugar wrecks havoc with our health, but what many don’t yet realise is that carbohydrates whether they are in the form of fruit, table sugar, bread or potatoes all eventually break down to sugar in the body.